rcrowther/django-taxonomy/README.md

             ...
         ]

 ...and migrate.
-The tests are in the sub-folder of 'ttests'.
+The tests are in the ''tests' sub-folder of 'ttests'.